stanhelsloot/project/PROCESS.md

 - Started on legends for all the figures
 - Dropped the monthly stacked histogram idea because it does not feel like it adds any value to the current visualizations.
+# Thursday week 3
+- Tooltip for mag.histo show amount of earthquakes in that year + the year itself.
+- And when clicked on, show the year with amount of earthquakes of "that" magnitude.
+- Started with designing the page layout + adding text.
+Noticed that the amount of graphs were difficult to relate without text so a change was made: the onclick of gas.histo.year was removed and added to the stacked.
+The original onclick of the stacked was removed and replaced, the functionality was inplemented into a mouseover.